-“Well if they are, maybe it’ll end up working out for us,” Jason said while trying to sound upbeat.
-“They tell me that I’m a good worker,” he said as he navigated through the maze of suburban tract houses, “and if there are any changes, that can mean growth, and I can rise with the company.”
+“They tell me I’m a good worker,” Jason said while trying to sound upbeat, “and if there are any changes, that can mean growth, which means I can rise with the company.”

-“Jason, you know I don’t want to keep you away from your friends, but Randy is getting difficult to be around, especially if he’s been drinking.
+“Jason, you know I don’t want to keep you away from your friends, but Randy is getting difficult to be around,” Christine implored, “especially when he’s drunk.
 Remember how belligerent he was at Todd’s party?”

 “Yeah, he was of out of control, but so was everyone else at that party.
-We’ve all been that way before.”
+We even had a bit too much to drink ourselves.”

-“Gina kept calling me and Cheryl and Rachel and Liz and everyone else everyday for about the past two weeks crying over Randy.”
+“Gina kept calling me and Amanda and Raquel and Liz and everyone else everyday for about the past two weeks crying over Randy.”

 “But how long will that behavior go on?
-Where’s he going to end up?”
+I hate to think where it’s going to end up.”

-Jason felt pressured to come up with an answer.
+Jason searched for an answer and came up short.
 “You know what, we all make mistakes.
 Hell, all of us got into trouble with teachers or the principal or parents or someone in charge.
 That’s just part of growing up.”

 “Yeah, but once you grow up you’re supposed to mature and leave that kind of recklessness behind.”

-“I don’t know if I’d call Randy reckless,” Jason countered.
-“It’s not like he crashed a car into a school bus.
-He’s spirited, he likes to stir things up.”
+“But it’s not like he robbed a 7-Eleven or crashed a car into a school bus.
+He’s spirited, and he likes to stir things up.”